 Miles Morales – aka Spider-Man – is helping his fellow Champions when an emergency alert sounds on his cell phone.
 Without explaining to his colleagues, Morales spins a web and heads towards his high school.
 While the other Champions are confused by the abruptness of Spider-Man’s exit, Viv Vision offers an explanation.
-“I’m receiving multiple emergence reports from Brooklyn Visions Academy,” she says.
-“There’s been a shooting.”

-In We Say #NeverAgain – a 2018 compilation of essays from students who survived the shooting at MSDHS – Augustus Griffith Jr. tried to explain what it felt like to be locked in a classroom that day.
+In We Say #NeverAgain – a 2018 compilation of essays from students who survived the shooting at MSDHS – Augustus Griffith Jr. attempted to explain what it felt like to be locked in a classroom that day.
 “The succession of shots grew quicker and quicker,” he wrote.
 “Was there more than one gun firing?
 We weren’t listening, but we heard everything: every gunshot, every scream, every body thudding lifelessly to the floor.
 The fire alarm continued for minutes that felt like hours, though our eyes were fixated on the door in sheer horror.
 We were trapped and truly helpless, the shots eventually descending down the stairs, leaving us with only a terrifying, vague idea of what was going on and praying that no one would approach the door.”

 When Spider-Man arrives at Brooklyn Visions Academy, the police inform him of multiple fatalities and that the shooter had taken his own life.
 The superhero wants to go inside the school but is told it’s a crime scene.
 After checking his cell phone, Miles Morales instead heads to Mount Sinai Hospital where one of his friends is in surgery after having been shot twice.
 Other classmates are there as well, waiting, hoping, and praying that Fabio Medina pulls through.